biddy1618/askchatbot/responseselectors/data/nlu/nlu-askextensiondata-tomato.md

 ## intent: askextension_tomato/61018_Texas
 - top 1/2 of ripe tomato has a hard white layer under the skin.
 I am growing 2 varieties - Celebrity and Big Beef.
 The tomatoes are developing into nice, round red fruit.
 But, when they are peeled, the top 1/2 of the tomato has a hard, white covering all around the tomato.
 The bottom 1/2 is ripe and very tasty

-## intent: askextension_tomato/61054_Michigan
-- Tomato plant blight.
-Can I get rid of tomato plant blight??
-I read one gallon of water and three tbsp of baking soda will this work or are my plants going to die

 ## intent: askextension_tomato/61078_Maryland
 - tomato wilt.
 Two plants on the end of my row are wilting badly.
 They seem to recover over night, but wilt again immediately when the sum hits them  I tried watering.
 My research seems to indicate bacterial wilt.
 The recommendation for diagnosis was to cut the stem near the ground and suspend in a glass of water.
 I did this and waited the suggested 3-5 minutes.
 There is not any slime or white milky looking substance to bee seen.
 There is no discoloration of the inside of the stem.
 There is no yellowing of the leave.
 They are blooming and have tomatoes on them.
 They were not recently fertilized and no pesticides have been used in my yard.